 Chico Dog Bite Lawyer

-I’m Ed Smith, a Chico Dog Bite Attorney.
-There are many families who own pets and most people consider those pets, particularly dogs, to be a part of their family.
+Many families own pets and most people consider those pets, particularly dogs, to be a part of their family.
 While most dogs are friendly and provide love unconditionally, there are times when a dog may turn violent and bite another person.
 Because of the emotional attachment, most pet owners would do anything to protect their dog; however, a dog bite can result in serious injuries to other people, particularly children who may not be able to identify an unfriendly dog.
 Injuries can result in hospital visits, permanent injuries, emotional trauma, or even death.

 Most pet owners aren’t able to look at the situation objectively because they may not believe their dog is capable of hurting another person; however, many dog bite injuries are reported on an annual basis, with many of the victims being kids.
 While authorities and pet owners may try to find a reason for the dog bite, it remains that many times dogs attack without reason.
 They may have a traumatic past, they could be naturally aggressive, or they may be ill.
 Regardless of the reason, it is important for everyone to take dog bite injuries seriously.What Dog Breeds are Considered Dangerous?

 Like most animals, there are many different breeds and some breeds are considered more dangerous than others.
 Without a doubt, the dog’s upbringing plays a role in its final personality and the vast majority of the dogs coming from these breeds are perfectly friendly; however, these are also the dog breeds that have a tendency to turn aggressive.
 Some of the most dangerous dog breeds include:

 - Pit Bull: The Pit Bull is a common household pet and most are perfectly friendly; however, there is a reason the Pit Bull has been banned in many European countries.